 The areas of trust planning and trust creation are vast and limited only by the imagination of the trust-makers, their attorney and the law.
 Trusts can be written and created to include a wide variety of features and accomplish many goals.
 So, while there may be a general form to certain commonly used trusts, no two trusts are ever the same.
 Somewhat like fingerprints, trusts are unique to each individual.

-Even though 2020 has been a challenge for everyone in very personal and different ways, I believe that one commonality we all share is that it has reminded us to cherish what we do have and review/revise our life priorities.
+Even though 2020 and 2021 have been a challenge for everyone in very personal and different ways, I believe that one commonality we all share is that these unusual times have reminded us to cherish what we do have and review/revise our life priorities.

 Talking with your children about disability and/or death can be a difficult task for most people.
-Parents spend the better part of their financial lives working, saving and planning only to end up avoiding the proper communication and planning with children surrounding death.
+Parents spend the better part of their financial lives working, saving and planning only to end up avoiding proper communication and planning with their children on the topic of death.
 Parents often do not discuss their estate plans with adult children out of fear that this will only cause tension and improper incentives.
-But, in my experience as an attorney and financial advisor, the most successful planning results come from good communication.
+But in my experience as an attorney and financial advisor, the most successful planning results come from good communication.

 Most people don’t realize that how you hold title to property directly influences your estate plan.
 Since it’s a common misunderstanding that can dramatically alter your intentions, let’s explore why.

 No two people are alike, and no two families are alike.
 More and more often, families are being created and shaped in nontraditional ways and continue to change the way we think of families, such as single-parent families, blended families, same-sex households and children as caregivers for aging parents.
 In a way, nontraditional families are more the norm than the exception.